 Among Top 3

-world Uranium producers in 2018
+world Uranium producers

-uranium mines in 3 countries
+uranium mining sites in 3 countries

 The parliament of Mongolia adopted the radioactive minerals and nuclear energy policy and the Law on Nuclear Energy in 2009.
 The state-owned limited liability company MON-ATOM was established under act no. 45 of the government resolution in 2009 pursuant to the Government Action Plan determining “to increase the proven reserves of uranium and to collaborate with interested strategic investors regarding the exploitation”.